jacobpalm/costa/develop/index.md

 #### Images

 Images are always 32x32 pixels, and drawn with a slim border.
-Image objects use the native format used by the Costa UI library.
+Image objects use the native format used by the Costa UI Library.
 This means that you cannot load a .BMP or .JPG image and display using the library, for that you will have to write your own code.
 Images can be created or edited using the Icon Editor that comes with the Costa Graphical Shell, available at [https://costa.jacobpalm.dk](https://costa.jacobpalm.dk).

 Triggered events: